GweiPump/roboticPump/README.md

 -Breadboard

--Flyback diodes (to protect against arc currents from voltage spikes from Peresistatic pump because it is an inductive load)
+-Flyback diodes (to protect against arc currents from voltage spikes from peresistatic pump because it is an inductive load)

 -Power supply